actionml/docs.actionml.com/ur_config.md

 # Universal Recommender Tuning
 The default settings of the UR are good for many purposes but getting optimum results may require tuning and at very least many users will wish to know the meaning of the various tuning params.

-## UR Parameters
+## UR Parameters v0.4.0

-### Start Here: Find Your Primary Indicator
+### Start Here: Find Your Primary Conversion Indicator

 To start using a recommender you must have a primary indicator of user preference.
-This is generally defined in a conversion.
-A conversion event is a "buy", "watch", "read", "share", or some other action that you consider to be the ideal thing for your users.
-Ask yourself 2 questions:
+This is sometimes called the "conversion" event.
+If it is not obvious ask yourself 2 questions:

  1. *"What item type do I want to recommend?"* For ecom this will be a product, for media it will be a story or video.
- 2. *"Of all the data I have what is the most pure and unambiguous indication of user preference for this item?"* This tends to be a "conversion"; for ecom a "buy" is good, for media a "read" or "watch90" (for watching 90% of a video).
+ 2. *"Of all the data I have what is the most pure and unambiguous indication of user preference for this item?"* For ecom a "buy" is good, for media a "read" or "watch90" (for watching 90% of a video).
 Try to avoid ambiguous things like ratings, after all what does a rating of 3 mean for a 1-5 range?
 Does a rating of 2 mean a like or dislike?
 If you have ratings then 4-5 is a pretty unambiguous "like" so the other ratings may not apply to a primary indicator&mdash;though they may still be useful so read on.

 Take the item from #1, the indicator-name from #2 and the user-id and you have the data to create a "primary indicator" of the form **(user-id, "indicator-name", item-id)**.